I decided it was time to raise my sights, look to

-the horizon and sail off to the seven seas for a holiday.
+the horizon and sail off to the seven seas.
 My partner Deirdre asked me to assist her in her vocation.
-This vocation is the second best job in the world just behind Caretaker—Great Barrier Reef.
-Deirdre is a host for Cruise Specialists and Virtuoso on-board cruise ships around the world.
-Message starting to appear?
+Deirdre is a host for Cruise Specialists on-board cruise ships around the world.

 Once on board, I examined every single inch of the boat starting, of course, in the Commodore Club.
 It is one of the really great cocktail bars that I was to become ever so familiar with.
-It overlooks the pointy bit in the front of the boat… the bow, apparently.
+It overlooks the bow.
 I now know it well.

-The ship was launched by Queen Elizabeth II in October 2010 so she is exquisite (the ship is too).
+The ship was launched by Queen Elizabeth II in October 2010 and is exquisite.
 Completed in Italy, it features marble, crafted woods, with a romantic turn of the century stylishness, enhanced by etched glass in an art nouveau fashion.
 The ballroom is styled after Queen Victoria‘s Osborne House.
 Thankfully they also have a stylized English pub.
-Oh – and apparently there‘s a gym on board; who would have thought!
+Oh – and apparently there is a gym on board; who would have thought!

 So what does a fella do all day for four months?
-For me, this type of trip is really about discovering one’s inner aspirations, and then living them.
-Noticing whether the butler has laid out your dinner jacket correctly, whether the room service soup is hot, has General Cosgrove a wit, do the silver service waiters smile when serving your hard crusty buns during the Late Sitting, or whether your dance partner for the Ascot Ball has a good understanding of the Fox-trot and Quickstep as the ten piece band plays crooners till midnight.
+For me, this type of trip is really about discovering my inner aspirations, and then living them.
+Noticing whether the butler has laid out my dinner jacket correctly, whether the room service soup is hot, has General Cosgrove a wit, do the silver service waiters smile when serving dinner during the late sitting, or whether your dance partner for the Ascot Ball has a good understanding of the Fox-trot and Quickstep as the ten piece band plays crooners till midnight.

-I can tell you are concerned for my well being, so I‘ll finish with the Best Bit.
-It‘s what everyone asks.
-So for me, the Best Bit was having fun with my friend Deirdre; looking, feeling and touching the most fantastic monuments that mankind has created, from the Sphinx to Petra and the Dubai Experiment – with her, to see the contrast between developed democracy and dictators disasters, to luxuriate in spoilt splendor with the context to really appreciate it – and to allow it to influence me.
-The Best Bit is being with a friend – anywhere.
+For me, the best bit was having fun with my friend Deirdre; looking, feeling and touching the most fantastic monuments that mankind has created, from the Sphinx to Petra and the Dubai Experiment – with her, to see the contrast between developed democracy and dictators disasters, to luxuriate in spoilt splendor with the context to really appreciate it – and to allow it to influence me.

 Lucky To Have Tried a World Cruise